Human-Like Implicit Intention Expression for Autonomous Driving Motion Planning: A Method Based on Learning Human

-We quantify interaction safety by calculating the time difference $\Delta TTCP$ between the interacting parties reaching the conflict point. $\Delta TTCP$ takes into account the relative relationships of the positions and speeds of the interacting parties, characterizing the time interval for both parties to leave the conflict point under the current state.
+\textbf{Interaction Safety.} We quantify interaction safety by calculating the time difference $\Delta TTCP$ between the interacting parties reaching the conflict point. $\Delta TTCP$ takes into account the relative relationships of the positions and speeds of the interacting parties, characterizing the time interval for both parties to leave the conflict point under the current state.

-We deconstruct interaction safety into longitudinal progress and lateral deviation.
+The interaction safety is deconstructed into longitudinal progress and lateral deviation.
 The impact on interaction safety from the longitudinal progress at time $t$ is determined as the time difference for the interacting parties to reach the conflict point without considering the lateral deviation of the left-turning vehicle, denoted as $\Delta TTCP_{st}$.
 Its calculation is as follows:

 where $TTCP_{st}^{left}$ and $TTCP_{st}^{straight}$ are the times for the left-turning and straight-driving vehicles to pass the conflict point at the longitudinal level at time $t$ respectively. $s_t^{left}$ and $s_t^{straight}$ are the longitudinal positions of the left-turning and straight-driving vehicles at time $t$, $s_{cp}^{left}$ and $s_{cp}^{straight}$ are the longitudinal positions of the reference conflict points on the reference lines for the left-turning and straight-driving vehicles respectively, $v_{st}^{left}$ and $v_{st}^{straight}$ are the longitudinal velocities of the left-turning and straight-driving vehicles at time $t$.